A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control

-The goal of this simulation is to evaluate the framework in terms of disturbance rejection.
-In this scenario, while the robot is walking in place, an impulsive external disturbance is applied to its hip and the robot should reject the disturbance to keep its stability.
-This simulation has been repeated with different amplitude of impact to validate the robustness of the framework and to characterize the maximum level of withstanding of the robot.
-The amplitude of the first impact is $500N$ and it has been increased until the robot could not regain its stability and fell.
-Fig.~\ref{fig:push} shows an snapshot of the simulation while the robot is subject to a severe push~($2000N$).
-Fig.~\ref{fig:push} shows that the robot could reject this disturbance and regain its stability.
-The simulation results show the framework is robust against external disturbances and $F= 2500N$ were the maximum levels of withstanding of the robot.
-A video of this simulation is available online at: \href{https://www.dropbox.com/s/k6lrdit222vbz56/PushRecovery1.mp4?dl=0}{{https://www.dropbox.com/s/k6lrdit222vbz56/PushRecovery1.mp4?dl=0}}.
+The goal of this simulation is to evaluate the withstanding of the framework in terms of external disturbance rejection.
+In this scenario, while the robot is walking in place ($step time = 0.4s$ ), an impulsive external disturbance will be applied to the middle of its hip and the robot should reject the disturbance and keep its stability while continuing walking in place.
+To validate the robustness of the framework and to characterize the maximum level of withstanding of the robot, this simulation will be repeated with different amplitudes and a fixed duration of impact~($100ms$).
+The amplitude of the first impact is $80N$ and it will be increased every $8s$ by $20N$ while the amplitude is less than $120N$ otherwise by $10N$ until the robot falls.
+Fig.~\ref{fig:push}\textbf{(a)} shows a snapshot of the simulation while the robot is subject to a severe push $130N$ and capable of rejecting this disturbance and keeping its stability.
+The simulation results show that the framework is robust against external disturbances and $F=150N$ was the maximum level of withstanding of the robot.
+Fig.~\ref{fig:push}\textbf{(b)} shows the velocity of COM in X direction during this simulation.
+In this figure, the pink rectangles represent the push duration and as it is shown in this figure, after applying a push, the COM's velocity increases impressively and the controller could able to keep the stability.
+A video of this simulation is available online at \href{https://youtu.be/os3Dex07Op0}{{https://youtu.be/os3Dex07Op0}}.